roallamos/roallamos/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/rodrigo-alvarez-lago-b19045247)

 Hello!
-I’m [Your Name], a developer passionate about technology and programming.
+I’m Rodrigo, a developer passionate about technology and programming.
 I am currently studying at the prestigious 42 School, where I have been honing my software development skills through its innovative and rigorous learning program.

 Before diving into the world of programming, I earned a degree in Chemistry, which has given me a solid foundation in critical analysis and solving complex problems.
 My scientific background and passion for technology allow me to approach software projects with a unique and detailed perspective.